CSE590-01: Vision-Language Foundation Models

 Academic Integrity

-If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact Student Accessibility Support Center (SASC) at (631) 632-6748 or http://studentaffairs.stonybrook.edu/dss/.
+If you have a physical, psychological, medical, or learning disability that may impact your course work, please contact the Student Accessibility Support Center, Stony Brook Union Suite 107, (631) 632-6748, or at sasc@stonybrook.edu.
 They will determine with you what accommodations are necessary and appropriate.
 All information and documentation is confidential.